ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Reformation Division**
 This division’s primary responsibility is to oversee the correction of prisoners a Judge has determined can be reformed.
 They most often do so by magically linking with the creature and showing them the correct behaviors by having the creature fight alongside them as an ally.
 They can also be hired to capture and transport problematic individuals.
 ## Magus
 *Known by many names throughout the multiverse, those who are able to wield both sword and spell are collectively known as Magi.
 Rather than dedicate their lives to studying arcane magic or mastering martial techniques, Magi are dedicated to a middle path.
 Though they may never command the earth - shattering magic of an archmagi, or go toe to toe with a true master of the blade, a Magus is able to master a unique form of arcane combat only used by the members of their Order.
-Their signature style of magic allows them to channel spells through their weapon strikes, sense the presence of arcane magic in the world around them, and even strike the weaves of spells from the air before they can take effect.* Either LaserLlama or DM Guild
+Their signature style of magic allows them to channel spells through their weapon strikes, sense the presence of arcane magic in the world around them, and even strike the weaves of spells from the air before they can take effect.* Either LaserLlama or DM Guild, skim classes for mechanics but use KT SPellblade instead

 *Magi are mystical warriors who blend martial prowess with esoteric knowledge and spellcasting.
 Magi balance the pursuit of personal goals and relationships with their obligations to pursue the goals and ideals of the eldritch societies they belong to.
 Although their backgrounds may sometimes set them at odds against one another, magi are united by their commitment to a cause greater than themselves and a drive to master their magical abilities.*